This page is for Graduate student applicants only

-Maine Space Grant Consortium Fellowship and Scholarship Program
+Maine Space Grant Consortium (MSGC) Fellowship and Scholarship Program

 The Maine Space Grant Consortium is an affiliate of NASA’s National Space Grant College and Fellowship Program.
 The mission of the Maine Space Grant Consortium is to support NASA’s mission and four strategic enterprises by strengthening Maine’s aerospace related research and education assets, which are critical to the Agency.